qyjohn/DDBImportExport/README.md

 - Test 3 is successful.
 The RAID0 device offers 14 TB available space, which is sufficient to hold the data.
 - Test 4 takes more time than test 3.
 With S3 as the output destination, each sub-process alternates between DynamoDB Scan and S3 PutObject operations, both producing a significant pressure on the network.
 This alternative workload pattern slows down the export process.
 - The same behavior is observed in tests 5 and 6.
 Since i3en.24xlarge has much faster network (100 Gbps throughput), tests 5 and 6 achieve better performance as compared to tests 3 and 4, with the same number of sub-processes.
-- Tests 7 and 8 complete at the same time.
-With sufficient network bandwidth, disk I/O capacity, and concurrency, the provisioned RCU for the export now becomes the bottleneck.
+- Tests 7 and 8 complete at the approximately same time.
+With sufficient processing capacity, network bandwidth, disk I/O capacity, and concurrency, the provisioned RCU for the export now becomes the bottleneck.
+In this case, using S3 as the output destination achieves the same performance as using HD as output destination.

-Comparing tests with output to S3 and tests with output to HD, tests with output to HD is usually faster (when network throughtput is the bottleneck).
-Considering the cost of the provisioned RCU is significant, if the RAID0 device is sufficient to hold all the exported data (the RAID0 device on i3en.24xlarge provides 55 TB storage), it would be more cost-effective to perform the export with a multi-step approach, as below:

-- Use DDBExport to export to HD.
-- Reduce the provisioned RCU on the table.
-- Sync the exported data from HD to S3 with the [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) command.
+- In tests 7 and 8, 96 sub-processes are capable of driving more than 192000 RCU.
+The QoS module is effective in preventing DDBExport from consuming more RCU than allowed.

 Comparing test 8 with test 10, DDBExport achieves some slight speed-up (5%) with significant cost reduction (56%), as compared to Data Pipeline.
 Also, Data Pipeline is a much more complicate solution, with multiple AWS services involved, and a large number of nodes in a cluster.
 DDBExport achieves this with a single command line on a single EC2 instance.
-As such, DDBExport is an ideal tool to export DynamoDB tables at TB scale, meeting both cost and deadline constraints.
+As such, DDBExport is capable of exporting DynamoDB tables at TB scale, meeting both cost and deadline constraints.

 ## Performance and Cost Considerations for DDBImport